WHATS HOT

 Morphine: A pain reliever that is highly addictive, morphine can cause a number of problems for newborn babies if their mothers are addicted to the drug.
 Such babies may be born premature and experience withdrawal symptoms.
 There is also a higher chance of death among these newborns.

-Nitrofurantoin: Urinary tract infections are commonly treated with antibiotics, but their use should be avoided during the last days of pregnancy.
+Nitrofurantoin: Urinary tract infections are commonly treated with antibiotics, but their use should be avoided during the last few days of pregnancy.
 This is because antibiotics can cause a breakdown of red blood cells, which can be dangerous for people who are genetically deficient in certain enzymes.

 Norethisterone: The same effects occur as in dihydrogesterone.